EnricoSc1/SCPS/ex_4.md

 	<img src="https://raw.githubusercontent.com/EnricoSc1/SCPS/refs/heads/main/images/ex_4_py_term.png"
 	  alt="FourthPrint" />
 	</center>
 	Setting $N=10^4$ the errors produced by the trapezoidal rule in compiled and interpreted languages are of the same order of magnitude.
-Simpson's rule is more accurate than both, but still nowhere near as accurate as the QGA algorithm.
+Simpson's rule is more accurate than both, but still nowhere near as accurate as the QAG algorithm.